Ethical Consumer's primary goal is making global businesses more sustainable through consumer pressure.

 3. Transparency of research

-The information we use comes from previously published sources - from campaign groups as well as from business directories, company reports and government data.
-Unlike some ethical rating projects, each element that makes up a particular Ethical Consumer product ranking is fully explained and sourced in the company pages and research reports available on this website.
-Our ranking system is also fully transparent and more details are available here.
+Most of the information we use comes from previously published sources - from campaign groups as well as from business directories, company reports and government data.
+Unlike some ethical rating projects our ranking system is fully transparent and all our data included in each product guide is available to subscribers.

-We welcome criticism and feedback on each element as well as the broader aspects of our rankings.
+We welcome feedback on each element as well as the broader aspects of our rankings.

 4. Letting the companies know